 The magazine world is where I launched my newly-minted career once I’d finished a couple years of studies and work at La Varenne cooking school in France.
 My time at Simply Seafood magazine–first as food editor, then managing editor–was rewarding, educational, fascinating.
 I traveled to countless seafood-loving destinations from Alaska to Florida (and even found amazing seafood in the Rocky Mountains).
 I interviewed Julia Child and the Frugal Gourmet (Jeff Smith).
 I came to realize that food writing was quite a cool gig in those first few years.
 And that’s hardly changed since.

 Layered over the magazine work has always been book work as well.
-From my first project selecting and editing recipes for the Northwest Best Places Cookbook to my most recent release, Oysters, it has been quite a fascinating journey being part of so many book projects.
-This includes ten titles I’ve written solo, another five co-authored with others, still more for which I was part of a larger team of writers (such as contributing the Northwest content to Williams-Sonoma’s Savoring America).
+From my first project selecting and editing recipes for the Northwest Best Places Cookbook to my recent release, Oysters, it has been quite a fascinating journey being part of so many book projects.
+This includes twelve titles I’ve written solo, another five co-authored with others, still more for which I was part of a larger team of writers (such as contributing the Northwest content to Williams-Sonoma’s Savoring America).
 And there are other books I’ve edited, Americanized or otherwise contributed to as well.
 For a full list of my book projects, see this page.

 And have also produced a handful of ebook titles available through Kindle (which also includes some digital versions of recent print books I’ve done).
-NOTE: you don’t need a Kindle device to read a Kindle book; simply go to this link and download a free Kindle reader app.

 Cynthia Nims Kindle Store